Yashas-Vishwanath/mapping_tbot/README.md

 git nano vim wget curl terminator htop

 Install Docker on the NUC and Laptop.
 Follow the instructions in the documentation. \
-To download without a GUI on the NUC, follow this link. \
+To download without a GUI on the NUC, follow this link: https://docs.docker.com/desktop/install/ubuntu/ \
 NOTE: the latest deb package is a download file.
 So download into your laptop and copy into the NUC: \
 scp <path_to_folder_on_laptop> <path_to_folder_on_nuc>

-Install ROS-noetic (desktop full install) and all its dependencies from here.
+Install ROS-noetic (desktop full install) and all its dependencies from here: https://wiki.ros.org/noetic/Installation/Ubuntu \

 Install extra ros tools on the laptop: \
 sudo apt install python3-catkin-tools python3-rosdep2 ros-noetic-rviz ros-noetic-rqt \